LeeDrew86/AWS-Projects/DB Layer in VPC/readme.md

 - Two EC2 instances in a private subnet
 - AWS Systems Manager Session Manager profile

-## **Step 1: Creating an Amazon RDS Database**
+## **Step 1: Creating VPC, EC2 and an Amazon RDS Database**

-- To begin with, I reviewed the setup of the existing VPC, subnet groups, and security groups.
+- To begin with, I setup a VPC with 2 public and private subnets.
+- I then created security grousp and launched an EC2 in each private subnet.
 - I created an Aurora DB cluster compatible with MySQL.
 - Engine options and templates were configured.
 - I specified DB cluster details, master credentials, and instance settings.